 Complete instructions and requirements are in the application in Nova.

-magazine that publishes original literary works in a print or electronic format as its primary activity.
+magazine that publishes original literary works, or works of criticism or journalism about an arts discipline funded by OAC, in a print or electronic format as its primary activity (representing at least 50% of the organization’s expenses).
 The contributors must be predominantly Canadian and contributions must be primarily published in English.

 A Canadian-owned and controlled for-profit publisher is a:

 - corporation in which at least 75 percent of the shares have full voting rights under all circumstances with

 - shares representing at least 75 percent of the paid-up capital beneficially held by Canadian citizens and/or permanent residents ordinarily resident in Canada, and/or by Canadian-owned and -controlled corporations and

 - not subject to the control or direction of non-residents